ENM032/JoziIncident/README.md

 - If you are on a linux machine, locate your default browser on your dock and click on it.
 It should be highlighted.
 - You will then be welcomed by a login screen
 - To safely close the program use the close button located on the top right side of your default browser
-## Proof of Work
-- To view PoW video locate the folder titled "Recording Proof"
-- Double left click on that folder
-- Double left click on the .mvk file inside that folder and the video should start playing
 ## SQL Script
 To view the SQL script, locate the folder titled "SQL_Scripts" and:
 - Double left click on that folder